Tanix98/Semester-Project-1/README.md

 This website was the Semester Project I created as a student at Noroff Front-end Development.
 We did not learn about JavaScript until after, so this website only uses HTML and CSS.

-School project.
-A museum website.
-Completely responsive and functional, but still only made using HTML & CSS, as I hadn’t yet begun learning JavaScript.

 ---

 ## Description

-Semester project.
 An informative website made for an interactive science museum, with the intention of appealing to a target audience of young children in primary and middle school, and their families.
 The website is responsive and easy to use on both PCs and smartphones.

 ---